-Official: Mexico’s President ‘Considering’ Scrapping US Trip
+Mexico President Cancels US Trip Amid Tensions

 Trump has also promised to renegotiate the North American Free Trade Agreement.

-Analyst Jorge Zepeda Patterson argued that Pena Nieto should keep the meeting as scheduled, saying Mexico should exhaust all possibilities for negotiating to minimize damage.
+Analyst Jorge Zepeda Patterson had argued that Pena Nieto should keep the meeting as scheduled, saying Mexico should exhaust all possibilities for negotiating to minimize damage.
 He said Pena Nieto should try to reach an agreement that’s enough to let Trump claim victory and then move on to another foil.

 “Trump is more interested in boasting of an immediate success than an ambitious result.
 He is interested in appearances,” Zepeda said.